The Lost Heroes of the Golden Age

 Inspiration

-In Sensation #2, the Club’s members were adult performers.
-And instead of a trivia competition foiled by the Spirit King, the original story’s charity event was fouled by Hugo Snitz.
+In the real-life Sensation Comics #2 (Feb.
+1942), the Club’s members were adult performers.
+And instead of a trivia competition foiled by the Spirit King, the story’s charity event was fouled by Hugo Snitz.
 Snitz said he acted, “on behalf of my client who doesn’t wish to be known.”
-In retconning, his boss could be the Spirit King — who never actually appeared in the Golden Age!
-The character was a retcon from the classic Justice League of America #171 (Oct.
-1979).
-He killed Mister Terrific.
+In retconning this, one might make this boss the Spirit King.
+(The Spirit King never actually appeared in the Golden Age!
+He is a character from the classic Justice League of America #171 [Oct.
+1979], wherein he murdered Mister Terrific!)

 Mister Terrific’s feature ended in Sensation Comics #63 (Mar.
 1947).